powsybl/powsybl-open-rao/docs/parameters.md

     during curative RAO
   - **POSSIBLE_CURATIVE_IMPROVEMENT**: a 2nd preventive RAO is run only if it is possible to improve a curative perimeter, i.e. if the curative RAO stop criterion on at least one contingency is not reached.
-    This depends on the value of parameter [curative-stop-criterion](#curative-stop-criterion):
+    This depends on the value of parameter [preventive-stop-criterion](#preventive-stop-criterion):
     - **SECURE**: 2nd preventive RAO is run if one curative perimeter is not secure after optimisation
     - **PREVENTIVE_OBJECTIVE**: 2nd preventive RAO is run if one curative perimeter reached an objective function value after optimisation that is worse than the preventive perimeter's (decreased by [curative-min-obj-improvement](#curative-min-obj-improvement))